 The 1809 Old Series map of the area (published before the Ordnance Survey maps towards the end of the nineteenth century) does not show the position of either Endsleigh, or Swiss Cottage.
 A similar 1809 map exists with 'Endsleigh Cottage' and the 'Swiss Cottage' clearly marked on the bend of the Tamar.
-Sometimes new and important features, such as railways, were added to these maps at a later date, possibly when the features were deemed important to the locality.
+The Devon Record Office Archivist suggests that sometimes new and important features such as railways, were added to these maps at a later date, possibly when the features were deemed important to the locality.15